mndillon/toki-pona-nanpa-linja-n/README.md

 - Abbreviated Cartouche: [... ona ...]
 - Abbreviation #~: o...
 - Notes: numeric punctuation can be used to naturally break up long nanpa-linja-n proper names into separate words.
-- the negative indicator ...no... can be split into words ...no  ... in a proper name
-- the negative indicator ...no... must only appear at the start of a number (or exponent), so usually appears as Neno ...
+- the negative indicator ...no... must only appear at the start of a number or exponent

+Word-splitting:

+- **no** does not split as **-n O**.
+- Since **no** marks the negative sign, it may attach to the **Ne-** at the start of a proper name to give **Neno**
+- Example: -1 → Nenowen → Neno Wen
+- Example: 1e-3 → Newenekoweninekonosen → Newen Eko Wenin Eko Nosen

 Examples: